michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ```
 At this point, we should do several things: namely, check for missing variables, and decide what to do with these missing elements in the data.
 After investigating them, I'm happy with imputing these variables to a 0 value, and not assuming that they are missing variables--except in one case, that of the wood deck square footage, which ideally should be a binary variable.
 For now I will impute that also to 0.
 Next, we should seriously consider the distribution of the dataset: a linear regression assumes that the residuals have a normal distribution, and so the data might need to be transformed to a log scale: for now, I'm okay with the skew, though I will return to this later when I evaluate the model.

 After that, we should look at the initial correlations from the variables we selected.
-We can do a pair panel with the `psych` package:
+Instead of plotting these against *SalePrice* one by one as we did above, we can do a pair panel with the `psych` package:
 ```
   pairs.panels(train, col = "green")
 ```
 ![pairpanel](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/pairpanel.jpeg)

-We see the correlations with each variable.
-Interestingly, some of these are not as high as one would expect (lot area), others are higher (wood decks?).
+We see the correlations with each variable with *SalePrice* in the top row.
+It's clear that the *Lot.Area* and *Wood.Deck.SF* have lower correlations than living area, or even garage area.
+A consideration of the distributions and the covariance with respect to *SalePrice* on the far left column.

 Finally, we can fit a linear model with `lm()`:

 ```
   fit <-  lm(SalePrice ~ Lot.Area +